 The Mobile Generation Shall Rule

 Are you listening, talking, playing, or what?
 Today’s consumers are doing it all on-the-go and making the most of their mobile devices.
 Companies are racing to build the next great web application that fuses both mobile and home computer appeal.
 Consumers are realizing they have a lot more time for entertainment now that their “phones” are can play MP3s, movies, videos, and various mobile media.
+With this gradual shift from computers to mobiles, the brunt of this has been borne by computer and Computer Repairs Coorparoo companies.

 Consumers will use mapping software on their devices to find your brand.
 This is called Mapmania.
 If you are not positioned in the major directories online, you are not going to show up.
 Get mapped now for tomorrow’s consumers!
 2009 is the year in which all things contextual, app, local, urban., tags, smartphone, convenience, Cell ID, spontaneity, infolust, and GPS come together in one gasp of map-based tracking, finding, knowing and connecting.
 This will be embraced by eager consumer masses that will flock to anything from friend-finders to lowest-gas-price-locators.
+GPS tracking devices also become popular to track the location of your car.
+They are simple and affordable, isn’t that great?

 The Googles, Nokias , MapQuests, Navteqs, Openstreetmap.orgs, Apples and TomToms of this world continue to build the necessary infrastructure, devices and apps; any consumer-focused brand loses out by not to be partnering or experimenting with map-based services.
 Why?
 Geography is about everything that is-literally in many cases-close to consumers.
 It’s a universally familiar method of organizing, finding and tracking relevant information on objects, events and people.
 And now that superior geographical information is accessible on-the-go, from in-car navigation to iPhones.